LaneGCN 论文解读

 the k-dilation LaneConv operator is defined as follows:

-where $A_{pre}^k$ is the $k$-th matrix power of $A_{pre}$.
-This allows us to directly propagate information along the lane for $k$ steps, with $k$ a hyperparameter.
-Since $A_{pre}^k$ is highly sparse, one can efficiently compute it using sparse matrix multiplication.
+where is the -th matrix power of .
+This allows us to directly propagate information along the lane for steps, with a hyperparameter.
+Since is highly sparse, one can efficiently compute it using sparse matrix multiplication.
 Note that the dilated LaneConv is only used for predecessor and successor, as the long range dependency is mostly along the lane direction.

 LaneGCN: